Sales Compensation

 Build a "Comp Plan Feedback Form" as part of your rollout docs.
 Make it easy for SEs to flag issues early, before dissatisfaction builds.

-Sales engineers often find themselves in compensation conversations that feel vague or opaque.
+Knowing your OTE benchmark and the historical quota attainment rate gives you the strongest foundation for any comp negotiation.
 To negotiate with confidence, you need clarity on the numbers, the structure behind them, and the performance expectations.

-Here’s how to approach it, step by step.
+Here is how to approach it, step by step.

 1. Clarify the Key Metrics Upfront